 The pressure gauge used to register the pressure that is inside the boiler and the extraction pressure.
 The pressure should maintain at 1.5 bars (indicated on the upper side of the pressure gauge) producing good steam.
 If the pressure is lower than 1.5, the espresso machine will not produce good steam.
 Moreover, if the pressure is higher, it poses a hazard: if the pressure goes beyond 1.8 bars, a safety valve blows.

 On the lower side of the pressure gauge, you will see a reading that indicates the extraction pressure of the espresso.
 The pressure should keep between 9 and 11 bars: when pulling a shot.
 Also, when not pulling shots, the gauge reflects water line pressure from the water source.

 The removable portafilter part of the machine meant to hold the ground coffee.
 A basket, a handle, and a two-pronged spout used to assemble this part of the coffee machine.
 The coffee tamped and packed in this section.
 Thus, the portafilter fastened to the group head to form a seal.
 Below the basket, you can find two spouts where the espresso emerges and flows into an espresso cup.

 It is prudent to note that the water used to brew the coffee does not come from the boiler, it comes from your building’s water supply: the plumbing system.

-How Espresso is Extracted?
+How is Espresso Extracted?

-How Water for Coffee is Preheated?
+How is Water for Coffee Preheated?

-The workings of coffee brewing machines are somewhat complicated.
+The workings of coffee brewing machines complicated.
 However, knowledge of how they work is essential if you are considering purchasing one.
 The information on how they work helps you find what you are looking for much more effortlessly.